maydaychannel/openpilot9xxcivic/README.md

 [![](https://i3.ytimg.com/vi/fToVz1XB0x0/maxresdefault.jpg)](https://www.youtube.com/watch?v=fToVz1XB0x0)

 ### FrEON
 FrEON is the name of a phone that is capable of running OPENPILOT, and is encased in a 3D-printed case with some type of DIY cooling system.
-Only two phone models can currently run the older version of the OPENPILOT software: the OnePlus 3T and the LeEco Le Pro 3 (great name don't you think).
+Only two phone models can currently run the older version of the OPENPILOT software: the OnePlus 3T and the LeEco Le Pro 3 (what a great name don't you think).

 [![](https://i3.ytimg.com/vi/RC8wjAatwl0/maxresdefault.jpg)](https://www.youtube.com/watch?v=RC8wjAatwl0)